Ada-C13/slack-cli-reflection/individual-reflection.md

 If your project does not make a POST request, read through Wave 3 on the original Slack CLI, and research and answer questions 1, 2, 3, 4, 6, and 7.

 1. Describe a POST request that your project makes, and the high-level description of what it does
     - Answer: POSt request is the client tells the server that here is some data, please save it.
-In this case, it will post a message on the channel that was chosen.
+In this case, it will post a message on the channel that was chosen..
 1. What is the verb of this request?
     - Answer: POST
 1. What is the path (or the URL, or endpoint) of this request?